-Bermuda - Common Pasture Grass Seed
+Bermuda - Grit Forage Grass Seed

 Hay can be harvested at 4 to 6 week intervals.
 Responds well to high levels of Nitrogen fertilizer.
 Add lime at pH below 5.5.
 Apply nitrogen after each cutting.
 The seed is very small, and needs daily temperatures above 60 degrees for best germination.

-10 - 15 lbs/acre.
+Seeding Rate: 12 - 15 lbs/acre.

 The key features of Grit forage bermudagrass blend include:

 - Early spring green-up for early production

 - Quick cover

 - Adaptation to all areas where bermudagrass is grown

 - Decreased costs compared to sprigs or cuttings

 Barenbrug has further enhanced Grit with our groundbreaking Yellow Jacket enhanced seed coating.
 Each seed is surrounded by a natural water-absorbent material made from corn starch aiding in germination.
 Studies have shown that under reduced irrigation, seed that has been coated with our proprietary Yellow Jacket produced significantly more biomass per acre.